lit/lit.dev/packages/lit-dev-content/site/docs/tools/publishing.md

   v1: tools/publish/
 ---

-This page provides guidelines for publishing a Lit component to [npm](https://www.npmjs.com/), the package manager used by the vast majority of Javascript libraries and developers.
+This page provides guidelines for publishing a Lit component to [npm](https://www.npmjs.com/), the package manager used by the vast majority of JavaScript libraries and developers.
 See [Starter Kits](/docs/tools/starter-kits/) for reusable component templates set up for publishing to npm.

 ## Publishing to npm